h0l0w0lf/TooSimplePasswordWallet/README.md

 # TooSimplePasswordWallet

-This sosftware sucks!
+This software sucks!

-Owever, it's a too simple password wallet
+However, it's a too simple password wallet

 I was forgetting.
 Don't use it, the master key is written in the code.